austinjavascript/austinjavascript.com/README.md

 - set the `when` field in the front matter to an ISO-8601 formatted date of the meetup, i.e. `2019-04-16T19:30:00-05:00`. not sure what this should be? run `new Date().toISOString()` in a devtools console, copy the output, and tweak that.

+  > also make sure the time isn't an hour off because of daylight savings time.

 ## previewing changes

 as some sort of cruel joke, in order to preview changes you need